ARM-software/vscode-cmsis-csolution/README.md

 # Arm CMSIS Solution

 The Arm® CMSIS Solution extension is a graphical user interface for csolution projects that use the [CMSIS-Toolbox](https://github.com/Open-CMSIS-Pack/cmsis-toolbox/blob/main/docs/README.md).
 It supports microcontroller devices that incorporate Arm Cortex®-M processors and Arm Ethos®-U Neural Processing Units (NPUs), and works with various C/C++ compilers and debuggers.

-This extension is [free to use](https://marketplace.visualstudio.com/items/Arm.cmsis-csolution/license) and you can install it individually or as part of the [Arm Keil Studio Pack](https://marketplace.visualstudio.com/items?itemName=Arm.keil-studio-pack).
+This extension is [free to use](https://marketplace.visualstudio.com/items/Arm.cmsis-csolution/license) and you can install it individually or as part of the [Arm Keil® Studio Pack](https://marketplace.visualstudio.com/items?itemName=Arm.keil-studio-pack).

-The complete [documentation](https://developer.arm.com/documentation/108029/latest/Extension-pack-and-extensions) for Arm CMSIS Solution and the other Keil® Studio extensions is available on Arm Developer.
+The complete [documentation](https://developer.arm.com/documentation/108029/latest/Arm-CMSIS-Solution-extension) for Arm CMSIS Solution and the other Keil Studio extensions is available on the [Arm Developer website](https://developer.arm.com).

 Arm CMSIS Solution provides the following views:

 - [CMSIS view](#cmsis-view): Access your source code and actions such as build, run, and debug from the **Solution outline**.
-- [Create New Solution view](#create-new-solution-view): Create new solutions for devices or boards from template projects or example applications.
+- [Create Solution view](#create-solution-view): Create new solutions for devices or boards from template projects or example applications.
 - [Configure Solution view](#configure-solution-view): Add layers to your reference applications or select a compiler toolchain for your solutions.
 - [Manage Solution view](#manage-solution-view): Manage your solutions with multiple targets, projects, and build types to define the scope of your applications.
 - [Software Components view](#software-components-view): Access reusable building blocks that are provided in software packs.